DenebTM/perf-oriented-dev/exercises/sheet_01/sheet01.md

 | 1000    | 1000    | 1            | 10000        | 1.588 | 0.258 | 1.320  | 1436.800 | 0.000      | 0.000      | 0.000        | 9603.200  |
 | 1000000 | 1       | 1            | 10000        | 9.664 | 1.608 | 7.226  | 1318.400 | 8.736      | 0.001      | 1.321        | 15996.800 |

+We can see that searching 1,000,000 files across 1,000 directories is roughly equivalent to the time taken searching the same number of files contained in a single directory.
+Meanwhile, searching 1,000,000 directories containing one file each is close to an order of magnitude slower.

+We once again see high variance in the wall time for the test run with 1,000,000 directories, though curiously the variance in system time is not at all similar, despite the program spending 75% of its runtime in kernel space.

 **LCC3**: